amrita759/Cafe-review/README.md

 ✨ Features

-✔️ Write a review about any café in Delhi/Noida
+✔️ Write a review about any cafe in Delhi/Noida
 ✔️ Instantly see your review appear below the form
 ✔️ Responsive design (works on laptop + mobile 📱)
 ✔️ Cool scroll-in animations for sections